tensorchord/openmodelz/README.md

 # Acknowledgements

+- [Kubeflow](https://github.com/kubeflow) gives us a lot of insights on simplifying the machine learning deployments.
+- [K3s](https://github.com/k3s-io/k3s) for the single control-plane binary and process.
 - [OpenFaaS](https://github.com/openfaas) for their work on serverless function services.
 It laid the foundation for OpenModelZ.
-- [Kubeflow](https://github.com/kubeflow) gives us a lot of insights on simplifying the machine learning deployments.
-- [LocalAI](https://github.com/go-skynet/LocalAI) for their work on OpenAI API compatible inferences.